JoshG-IT/Cybersecurity/MHI/azure-governance-investigation/queries/azure-powershell.md

-# Azure PowerShell Investigation Commands
+# Azure PowerShell Validation

 Azure PowerShell was used as a secondary validation interface.
-Azure CLI remained the primary investigation tool.
+Azure CLI remained the primary command-line investigation tool.

 ---